Climbing Mt. Kilimanjaro – When to climb?

-Best time to Climb Kilimanjaro
+Best time to climb Mt.
+Kilimanjaro

 Indeed, several agencies even suspend their operations in November and December, deciding that any trek up Kilimanjaro is foolhardy at this time and the rewards for the trekkers considerably less.
 Curiously, however, Christmas and New Year, when the weather is far from perfect, are actually the most popular times for climbing Kilimanjaro.